 Brooklyn Park is a larger medium-sized city located in the state of Minnesota.
 With a population of 79,149 people and 13 constituent neighborhoods, Brooklyn Park is the sixth largest community in Minnesota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brooklyn Park is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Brooklyn Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brooklyn Park is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Brooklyn Park who work in office and administrative support (15.46%), sales jobs (9.01%), and management occupations (8.68%).
+There are especially a lot of people living in Brooklyn Park who work in office and administrative support (15.80%), management occupations (9.14%), and sales jobs (8.81%).

 Also of interest is that Brooklyn Park has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Brooklyn Park citizens is substantially higher than the typical US community, as 30.02% of adults in Brooklyn Park have at least a bachelor's degree, and the average American community has 21.84%.
+The percentage of people in Brooklyn Park who are college-educated is somewhat higher than the average US community of 21.84%: 28.66% of adults in Brooklyn Park have at least a bachelor's degree.

 The most common language spoken in Brooklyn Park is English.
 Other important languages spoken here include Miao/Hmong and Spanish.